uditdeval/BlogIsland-/README.md

 # BlogIsland-
-Frontend of a blog website.
+Frontend of a Blog website.